AdobeDocs/dynamic-media-developer-resources.en/help/s7-release-notes/s7rnfall2016.md

 * Removed video recut feature from [!DNL Adobe Scene7 Publishing System] user interface.
 * Added authentication to all Scene7 servlets where necessary and possible.
 * Bug fix involving the List View in the Trash Can.
-* Removed **Create SPSAdmin** user feature from User Management because of security concerns.
+* Removed **Create Dynamic Media Classic (Scene7) Admin** user feature from User Management because of security concerns.
 * FTP WebAdmin now supports OKTA authentication.
 * Removed the feature of the default password that got created for new Media Portal users.
 * Bug fix involving the temporary password that was generated when a new user was added.
 The password did not fulfill necessary password requirements.